vocdoni/docs/docs/architecture/components/census-service.md

   "request": {
     "method": "genProof",
-    "censusId": "0x123456789", // Merkle Root of the census for which the claim siblings are requested "claimData": "string" // the leaf for which the proof is requested "rootHash": "optional-hexString", // from a specific version },
+    "censusId": "0x123456789", // Merkle Root of the census for which the claim siblings are requested "claimData": "base64-string", // the leaf for which the proof is requested "rootHash": "optional-hexString" // from a specific version },
   "signature": ""  // Leave empty
 }